danielpalme/ReportGenerator/src/Readme.txt

 CHANGELOG

+5.4.15.0

+    * New: #753: Added support for Scoverage input format

 5.4.14.0

     * New: Added support for Testwell CTC++ coverage files (PRO version only)
-    * New: #753: Added title element to SVGs generated with SvgChart report type
+    * New: #753: Added title elements to SVGs generated with SvgChart report type

 5.4.13.0